SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 <img src="{{ site.baseurl }}/images/2021-03-22-pandemic-in-retrospect-ap.jpg" width="400" height="305" alt="AP: impact of vaccine rollout structure" title="AP: impact of vaccine rollout structure" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-03-22-pandemic-in-retrospect-ap-regression.jpg" width="400" height="315" alt="AP: impact of vaccine rollout structure" title="AP: impact of vaccine rollout structure" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

-For example, a recent _AP News_ article <sup id="fn3a">[[3]](#fn3)</sup> showed that states in the US doing more structured vaccine rollouts (medical &amp; first responders, people in congregate living settings, elderly, those with co-morbidities, then by age down the rest of the list) did reasonably well.
-They did a lot better than states that just opened up to everybody inviting the equivalent of gladiatorial combat for slots.
+For example, a recent _AP News_ article <sup id="fn3a">[[3]](#fn3)</sup> showed that states in the US doing more structured vaccine rollouts (medical &amp; first responders, then people in congregate living settings, then the elderly &amp; those with co-morbidities, then by age down the rest of the list) did reasonably well.
+They did a lot better than states that just opened up to everybody, inviting the equivalent of gladiatorial combat for vaccination appointments.

 Now, I admit: the regression they showed as proof of their claim looks like nonsense on stilts.
 Yes, the regression line of doses/100k vs % eligible adults does technically have a negative slope.
 But there's so much noise that I can't bring myself to believe they got a statistically significant $t$-statistic on the slope coefficient to prove it's a real effect.
-And, of course, being more or less scientifically hopeless mainstream media, they don't say.
+And, of course, being more or less scientifically hopeless mainstream media, they don't say one way or the other.
 (And, to be fair, I'm not motivated enough to screen-scrape their data and check.
 Yet.)

 Even just a small amount of forethought counts.
 (Here in my state, I'm glad there was forethought to the order of vaccination, but rather _less_ pleased with the bungled